creative-connections/Bodylight.js-FMU-Compiler/README.md

 # Bodylight.js FMU Compiler

-This is scripts facilitating compilation of FMU files with embedded source code to JavaScript.

-It contains basic HTML and Python script as CGI script to support compulation on Linux platform with (EMSDK, GlibC,...).
+This repository contains scripts and configuration facilitating compilation of FMU files with embedded source code to Javascript.
+It contains basic HTML and Python script as CGI script to support compilation on Linux platform with (EMSDK, GlibC,...).
 It contains Docker container to run this compiler in any platform.

-See [Bodylight-Virtualmachine](https://github.com/creative-connections/Bodylight-VirtualMachine) for a sample configuration on SL 7.x platform.
+See [Bodylight-Virtualmachine](https://github.com/creative-connections/Bodylight-VirtualMachine) for a sample configuration on Scientific Linux 7.x.

 Currently supports FMUs exported from Dymola (with sources) and OpenModelica.

-To use Bodylight.js-FMU-Compiler, use one of these options:
+To use Bodylight.js-FMU-Compiler, choose one of these options:
 1. compiler in virtual machine - Vagrant tool and VirtualBox is needed
 2. compiler in local environment - needs to install EMSDK,GLIBC and PYTHON3 manually
 3. compiler in docker - needs docker to be installed in environment

+To fully convert Modelica model to Javascript with WebAssembly see our tutorial at https://bodylight.physiome.cz/Bodylight-docs/tutorial/

 ## 1. Compiler in Virtual Machine